csiro/connectivity/README.md

-## multires-connectivity: A multi-resolution landscape connectivity algorithm
+## multires-connectivity: a multi-resolution landscape connectivity algorithm

 This algorithm operates on the overview layers of Cloud Optimized GeoTIFF (COG) files.
 Please ensure that these overview layers are generated using `mean` aggregation, not `nearest neighbor` resampling.